‘It’s unacceptable’: Inside growing concerns about Patel’s FBI leadership

 After all, it was Patel who had posted on Wednesday that a “subject” was in custody, a claim he had to walk back less than two hours later.
 Patel’s style also struck the FBI employees as not in keeping with how previous FBI directors handled similar situations, normally trying to credit employees instead of themselves.

-Other FBI employees found it ironic that Patel thanked some of the bureau’s support staff key to investigations — since Patel has overseen moves to decimate those ranks.
+Other FBI employees found it ironic that Patel thanked some of the bureau’s support staff key to investigations — since he has overseen moves to decimate those ranks.

 Patel’s response during the rapid-fire series of events surrounding Kirk’s horrific murder has led some allies of President Donald Trump to question both publicly and privately whether he is equipped to handle the country’s top law enforcement agency.

-Note: This story was updated with additional details.